nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 #### Implementation Details

-The `AddressBookParser` is responsible for determining the type of `Command` to be created from user input, hence we add new `commandType` cases for `AddParticipantToEventByIndexCommand` and `RemoveParticipantFromEventByIndexCommand` in `AddressBookParser`
+The `AddressBookParser` is responsible for determining the type of `Command` to be created from user input, hence we add new `commandType` cases for `AddParticipantToEventCommand` and `RemoveParticipantFromEventCommand` in `AddressBookParser`

-A `AddParticipantToEventByIndexParser` parses the user's input and obtain indexes for Participant and Event respectively.
+A `AddParticipantToEventParser` parses the user's input and obtain indexes for Participant and Event respectively.
 If the indexes given by the user are not zero-based indexes, a `ParseException` will be thrown before `AddParticipantByIndexParser` creates the command itself to prevent any further error.
 If all indexes are valid, a `AddParticipantByIndexCommand` will be created by the parser.

-The `AddParticipantByIndexCommand` created by `AddParticipantToEventByIndexParser` contains 2 zero-based indexes.
+The `AddParticipantByIndexCommand` created by `AddParticipantToEventParser` contains 2 zero-based indexes.
 The first one is used to identify the `Participant` while the second is used to identify the `Event`.
 When the command is executed, the `model` first tries to obtain Participant at specified index (if unsuccessful, a `CommandException` will be thrown accordingly) and then event will be retrieved in the same manner (if unsuccessful, a `CommmandException` will be thrown accordingly).
 If the Event does not already contain the `Participant` object, the participant will be added to the event accordingly.
  Otherwise, a `CommandException` will be thrown.

-A `RemoveParticipantFromEventByIndexParser` parses the user's input and obtain indexes for Participant and Event respectively.
+A `RemoveParticipantFromEventParser` parses the user's input and obtain indexes for Participant and Event respectively.
-The workflow is nearly identical to `AddParticipantToEventByIndex`.
+The workflow is nearly identical to `AddParticipantToEvent`.
 It is only that instead of throwing `CommandException` if `Participant` object already exists in the event, the `CommandException` will be thrown when `Participant` *doesn't* exist in the event.
 After all of that, the `Participant` object will be removed from the `Event`.